himgajria/Writings/Mental Models For Crypto Investors/MentalModelsForCryptoInvestors.md

 11. A model for **absolute valuation**: What financial, fundamental and economic factors do you consider while valuing the asset.

-12. A model on **asset categorisation**: How you clasify assets with different functions, characteristics, value drivers, etc.
+12. A model on **asset categorisation**: How you classify assets with different functions, characteristics, value drivers, etc.

 13. A model on **value drivers**: For example, the value of utility tokens is linked to its underlying utility/platform.